infinum/frontend-handbook/Design/Design basics.md

 > “Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinks.” –Irene Au

 A good design implementation is important for the end user experience, so we should be careful when implementing the design.

-## Common mistakes

-* sizes - are paddings, font sizes and line heights correct?
-* responsive - does the content break in a right way?
-* colors - are right colors used?
-* states - are all states (active, focused, hover) implemented according to the design?
-* interactions - are all animations described in the design implemented?
+To avoid some of the common mistakes, check out the [design implementation checklist](https://paper.dropbox.com/doc/Design-implementation-checklist-ipkZQDB2AMLjzmVYyZkSC).

 ## Communication with designers

 Making a great product is a common goal for developers and designers.
-When working towards this goal, some compromises might be made.
-This might be because of some technical limitations or because something would just take too long and wouldn't be worth it.
+When working towards this goal, some compromises might need to be made.
+This might be because of some technical limitations or because something would just take too long and wouldn't be worth it from the business perspective.
 If you notice a situation like this, talk to your designer and find the best compromise together.

-## Baseline design assumptions

-The design that you get should have as much details as possible, but even if something is missing, it should be assumed unless defined otherwise

-### Interactions

-All interactions (focus, hover, active) should be animated when switching between states.
-The default animation should last 0.3 seconds and have a `ease-in-out` easing.
+When you get a new design for something, try to give feedback as soon as possible.
+That way, you give the designer enough time to address the feedback and have everything ready when the time comes to implement it.
+This should decrease need for synchronous communication and deadline issues.